 During his years at the Boys and Girls Club, Kelley has touched the lives of thousands of youth who today are judges, teachers, businessmen, engineers, doctors, and lawyers.
-Among his alums are former Michael J. Sullivan and his brother Kevin Sullivan.
+Among his alums are former mayor Michael J. Sullivan and his brother Kevin Sullivan.

 The Sullivans started going to the Boys Club shortly after their father died in 1970 and would walk from South Union Street to Water Street.